MorphDiv/TeDDi_sample/Reports/writing_systems/get_writing_systems.md

-Identify which languages in 100LC have multiple scripts
+Identify which languages in TeDDi have multiple scripts
 ================
 Steven Moran
 25 October, 2020